-Resettlement: Although resettlement sensu stricto means only the activities intended to relocate people to a new location, it generally encompasses both the displacement and the resettlement sensu stricto.
-Resettlement per World Bank policies refers both to physical displacement (relocation or loss of shelter) and to economic displacement (loss of assets or access to assets that leads to loss of income sources or means of livelihood) as a result of project-related land acquisition.
+Resettlement (Involuntary): refers to: (a) physical displacement (i.e. physical relocation of residence or loss of shelter), and/or (b) economic displacement (i.e. loss of assets or access to assets that leads to loss of income sources or means of livelihood) as a result of project-related land acquisition or restriction of access to natural resources.